Psalm 145

 and your dominion endures through all generations.

-The Lord is faithful to all his promises,
+The Lord is faithful to all

 and loving toward all he has made.